Do you know that human-created obstacles (like old fences) are the cause of thousands of needless deaths to wild animals every year?

 About FAWN

 FAWN is NOT a rescue organization - there are already excellent wildlife rescue organizations in our greater area.
-FAWN’s primary goal is to identify OBSOLETE fencing and, with property owner permission, REMOVE IT.
+FAWN’s primary goal is to identify OBSOLETE fencing and, with property owner permission, and REMOVE IT.

 It’s not just obsolete fencing that blocks wildlife mobility - modern fencing designs in residential neighborhoods are also TRAPS.
-So, as part of our mission, we want to offer education on the negative effects of fencing - PLACEMENT, DESIGN, AND NECESSITY. *Visit our Goals tab for more details.
+So, as part of our mission, we want to offer education on the negative effects of fencing - PLACEMENT, DESIGN, AND NECESSITY.

 Our Goals